 Now that your header is set up, it’s time to move onto your Summary section.

-Write an Entry-level Software Engineer resume objective for impact
+Entry-level Software Engineer resume objective: write for impact

 A proper summary section is an invitation for a recruiter to read your resume further.